 Because they juggle everything from system-wide initiatives to supporting specific stores every day, retail operations managers have a lot on their plate.
 And things have gotten even more complicated for retail operations managers with new changes that multi-unit operators have adopted, from new sanitization procedures, curbside or delivery services, government mandates, and changing store hours.

-New Standards and Expectations in Multi-Unit Operations
+New Standards and Expectations in Multi-Unit Retail Operations Management

-With an increased and intense focus on sanitization, distancing measures, touchless points of service, delivery, curbside service and more, the structural changes brought about by the covid-19 pandemic have changed retail operations completely if not permanently.
+With an increased and intense focus on sanitization, distancing measures, touchless points of service, delivery, curbside service and more, the structural changes brought about by the covid-19 pandemic have changed retail operations management completely if not permanently.
 The role of retail operations managers must adapt accordingly.

 This new reality of course means new standards and expectations for retail operations managers.
 There are many more things to track and stay on top of in this new normal, and there are added training materials and scenarios that must be developed.